From the Student Handbook (see pages 19-20):

 The Office of Accessible Education is located in Benson Memorial Center, Room 1.

-To view the section on the Office of Accessible Education, see page 34 in the Student Handbook.
+To view the section on the Office of Accessible Education, see pages 19-20 in the Student Handbook.